deadlyhifi/docker-s3-backup/readme.md

 `DB_CONTAINER` is the name of the database container as you name it in your `docker-compose` file. e.g. `db`

+Note - `--single-transaction` is given which should only be used on InnoDB tables. ([details](https://dba.stackexchange.com/questions/87100/what-are-the-optimal-mysqldump-settings)).

 # Info

 - `0 * * * *` in `CRON_SCHEDULE` is every hour.
 Look at [Cron times](https://crontab.guru/) on how to set different schedules.